What do I do next?

 - On the next page, find the area labeled Smart URL.
 In that box, enter the same name as you put in the named section on the previous tab.
 If your page name has a two-word titled enter it in using a hyphen.
 For instance, my page is named Best Sellers, so the Smart URL should be best-sellers.

 Please Note: SMART URLS CANNOT CONTAIN SPACES, CAPITAL LETTERS OR SPECIAL CHARACTERS.
 If you use any of these characters, it will break the page and it will not work properly.

-- From here, click on the Save DO NOT click the back button.
-You will lose all the work you completed, and you’ll have to start the process over.
+- From here, click on the Save button.
+If you do not do this before moving on, you will lose all the work you completed, and you’ll have to start the process over.

 - The first item you want to find is titled Filter By Store.
 In this drop-down menu, you can select the store you want to use.
 If you are only selling Open Editions, you’ll want to select your Art Print Store.
 If you’re selling both Open Editions and Standard Products (Originals, Limited Editions, etc.) you’ll want to choose the appropriate store, or you can choose to display ALL the images at once from all stores.

 - Once a store has been selected you can also choose a category from the specified store if you want to dive even deeper and limit the number of images you want to choose from.
 The field to do this is titled Filter By Category.